-If you’re immigrating to the United States through family, or through a job where your own relatives submitted the visa petition or own at least 5% of the petitioning company, then your petitioner will also have to show that he or she is willing and able to act as your financial sponsor.
-The purpose is to prove that you are not inadmissible as a potential public charge (you won't require financial assistance from a government agency within the U.S.).
+If you’re immigrating to the United States through a family member, or through a job where your own relatives submitted the visa petition or own at least 5% of the petitioning company, then your petitioner will also have to show that a willingness and ability to act as your financial sponsor.
+The purpose is to help prove that you are not inadmissible as a potential public charge (that you won't require financial assistance from a government agency within the U.S.).
 (See 8 USC § 1182(a)(4).)

 Exactly how much income is needed to support a certain size family is computed every year by the federal government and published in a document called the Poverty Guidelines.
-This can be found on USCIS Form I-864P, available at www.uscis.gov.
+This can be found on USCIS Form I-864P.

 If, for example, you’re marrying a U.S. citizen, and there will be two of you living in your house, then your household size is “2.”
 Look on the appropriate row of Form I-864-P to find out the minimum amount that your U.S. citizen will need to show in earnings to overcome the public charge ground of inadmissibility in your case.

 You’ll need to meet the guidelines for the year in which your Affidavit of Support is filed, even if the required income levels get raised or changed later.
 Such subsequent raises won’t affect your application.

 Even among people who would ordinarily have to fill out a Form I-864, various exceptions apply.

 First, if the immigrating person has already worked legally in the U.S. for a total of 40 “quarters” (as defined by the Social Security Administration; it’s about ten years), no I-864 needs to be submitted.
 In fact, in an interesting twist, immigrants can be credited with work done by their U.S. citizen spouse while they were married.